How to Soak Grains (Easy Method and Potential Benefits)

 How to Adapt Your Favorite Recipes With Soaking

-- Allow your mixture to sit at room temperature for at least 12 and for up to 24 hours.
-When I am rushed, 7 hours works for me 🙂
+• Allow your mixture to sit at room temperature for at least 12 and for up to 24 hours.
+When I'm in a rush, I soak for 7 hours and call it good enough.

 With some recipes that have a more stiff dough (like pie crust, bars, or these delicious whole grain doughnuts), the dough will definitely be hard to mix at this point.